 First Aid Kit

-Someone requested that I added this to the list.
-And it makes sense.
+Someone requested that I added this to the list and it makes sense to have it.
 A First Aid Kit will be a nice thing to have along with you when you are going fishing.
 On any fishing trip, we have the risk of a fall, a scrape, a cut or on occasions hate to say it or even think about it… Being hooked instead of the fish.

 You can find some really basic ones and some with everything but an operating table.
 Regardless of which one you get is better to have something with you on any fishing trip.